vmware-labs/reconciler-runtime/README.md

 #### While

 A [`While`](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/reconcilers#While) calls the reconciler so long as the condition is true, up to the maximum number of iterations (defaults to 100).
-The current iteration index can be retried with [`RetrieveIteration`](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/reconcilers#RetrieveIteration).
+The current iteration index can be retrieved with [`RetrieveIteration`](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/reconcilers#RetrieveIteration).

-This reconciler must not be used to wait for an external to change, or for polling as this will block the reconciler queue.
-It to return with the result requesting to be requeued, or to watch the external state for changes that enqueue the reconcile request.
+This reconciler must not be used to wait for external state to change, or for polling as this will block the reconciler queue.
+It is best to return with the result requesting to be requeued, or to watch the external state for changes that enqueue the reconcile request.

 **Example:**